 Notary services are available to all U.S. passport holders and to foreign nationals for documents destined to be used in the United States.
 The fee is US $50 or Nigerian Naira equivalent.
 US $50 is charged for each notary seal stamp administered by the officer on the document.
-The exchange rate at the Embassy and Consulate General is 165 Naira to one dollar.
+The exchange rate may vary.
 Consent forms for Consular Services are free of charge.

 Note: The only notary public in Nigeria that is recognized in the United States is a U.S. Consular Officer at the Embassy/Consulate.